w-gao/py-mcpe-query/README.md

 ## Introduction
 ------------
 mcquery (aka py-mcpe-query) is a Python software that uses the query protocol to ping a Minecraft: Bedrock edition server for basic information.

 Note: If you get a timeout error, it might be that the target server do not support the query protocol.
-If that happens, you can use [py-mcpe-stats](https://github.com/w-gao/py-mcpe-stats) where you can ping a server without the query protocol.
+If that happens, you can use [mcstats](https://github.com/w-gao/py-mcpe-stats) instead, where you can ping a server without the query protocol.

 ## Install
 -------

 #### Install via pip
-Run `pip install mcquery` in your terminal, and it will download the latest version of this project.
+Run `pip install mcquery` in your terminal, and it will install the latest version of this project in your Python environment.

 #### Install from source

 Clone this repository and run the following in the root folder of this project:
 ```
-python setup.py build
-python setup.py install
+python setup.py build install
 ```

 ## Usage